justinnhli/bletchley-docs/users.md

 ## Uploading and Downloading Files

-*Summary: Use an FTP client to move files to and from Bletchley.*
+*Summary: Use an SFTP client to move files to and from Bletchley.*

 Although you can create and edit files on Bletchley, the easiest way to write your code is to do it on your own computer then upload it to Bletchley.
-To do this, you will need an FTP client; we recommend [FileZilla](https://filezilla-project.org/download.php?show_all=1).
+To do this, you will need an SFTP client; we recommend [FileZilla](https://filezilla-project.org/download.php?show_all=1).
 Once you have installed FileZilla, you can follow [their tutorial](https://wiki.filezilla-project.org/FileZilla_Client_Tutorial_(en)) (substituting your Bletchley login information) to upload files to the cluster.
 FileZilla will also allow you to download files from Bletchley, so that you can do additional analysis on your computer.
+Make sure you are connect via the SFTP protocol and not the FTP protocol.

 More advanced ways of moving files to Bletchley and keeping the files in sync with each other, such as using git, are beyond the scope of this tutorial.